saintmalik/blog.saintmalik.me/docs/alpha-channels.md

 ---
 import Giscus from "@giscus/react";

-The error ``Images can’t contain alpha channels or transparencies.`` experienced it while trying to update the screenshots of our app via appstore connect interface.
+The error ``Images can’t contain alpha channels or transparencies``, experienced it while trying to update the screenshots of our app via appstore connect interface.

 But using ImageMagick’s mogrify command, was able to resolve it